alexbecker/formal-morality/README.md

 but perhaps your experience of writing Haskell is not the same as mine.

-A moral theory is constructed by linking together the states of the world from each person's perspective, using their recognition of other's perspectives.
+A moral theory is constructed by linking together the states of the world from each person's perspective, using their recognition of other's perspectives, forming the *Consensus Family*.
 If everyone values their equivalent for A over their equivalent for B, I believe that this automatically imposes a moral weight of A over B on every member of the community.
 This seems natural because it obeys the values and mutual recognition of every member.